jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-15.md

 Janeway continued to shift position, weaving through the exposed conduits on the sides of the complex while watching carefully for any signs of movement above.
 “I’m afraid I’ll have to pass on that offer.
 Besides, from what I saw, it’s your ship that isn’t making it out of here, not mine.
 How does it feel to be on the losing side?”

 “I haven’t lost yet.”
 Valen replied.
 “Your little experiment in diplomacy was a spectacular failure.
-So to will be the final moments of your life.”
+So too will be the final moments of your life.”

 “Call it what you will.”
 Janeway said.
 “But we made it further than you did preying upon defenseless ships and crews.”